ouuan/CPTH/README.md

 Just paste the headers in the [headers](headers) directory at the beginning of your code.

-Each file has a document, you can read them and have a try.
+Each file has a document in the [docs](docs) directory, you can read them and have a try.

 The codes are based on C++11, there may be problems with other standards.

+## Contribute?!

+You can read [CONTRIBUTING.md](CONTRIBUTING.md) for more information.